Detalii

 But after discovering the family bond that unites them, new problems will come to stand in the way of the two teenagers, and both must learn to use love to overcome class barriers and the obstacles of those around them.

-Their classmates, Tiger Yawamon (Jur Vasin Traiprakhong) and Only (Newyear Nawaphat Thannamongkhonsawat), who also show a romantic attraction between them, witness the evolution of the two young people's relationship, which crystallizes when they both go to live together to Poppy's humble family home.
+His classmates, Tiger Yawamon (Yang Meng in the novel), a role assumed by the young actor Jur, and Only (You Qi in the novel), played by Newyear, who also show a romantic attraction between the two, witness the evolution of the relationship between the two young people, which crystallizes when they both go to live together in Poppy's humble family home.

-The character played by August is just a shadow of the character that came from the pen of Chai Jidan.
-No matter how hard he tries, I doubt he can achieve the vibrations that arouses that strong-willed but lonely student who wants to free himself from the influence of his authoritarian father and has difficulty expressing his emotions until the moment he knows true love.
+The character played by August is just a shadow of the character that came from the pen of Chai Ji Dan.
+No matter how hard he tries, he does not achieve the vibrations that awaken that strong-willed but lonely student who wants to free himself from the influence of his authoritarian father and has difficulty expressing his emotions until the moment he knows true love.
 Knowing that he is a proven and recognized actor, I assume this is due to the weak drawing of his character in the literary and technical script.

 But in my opinion, the biggest mistake is having turned the strong and independent character played by Mac into a lame perfect student overwhelmed by shyness and timidness.